jlolling/talendcomp_tHashRow/README.md

 - if checked
     + all date fields will be represented as miliseconds since unix epoch
 - if unchecked
-    + all date fields will be represented in the given format
+    + all date fields will be represented in the given date format

 ### Enable string quoting
 String based fields will be surrounded with the given quotation mark

-### Cut of empty trialing hash base values
+### Cut of empty trialing hash input values
 If checked all empty trailing values will be truncated before hash will be calculated
 - Example without quoting
     + Hash Input = CUSTOMER A;1234;STREET 1;;;